Jamie Charman

-Jamie Charman (born 16 July 1982) is a former Australian rules footballer who played for the Brisbane Lions in the Australian Football League.
+Jamie Charman (born 16 July 1982) is a former Australian rules footballer who played for the Brisbane Lions in the Australian Football League (AFL).

 Early life

-Charman was born in Maryborough in Queensland by his father Eddie who moved to Maryborough from Euroa in Victoria.
+Charman was born in Maryborough in Queensland.
+His father Eddie had moved to Maryborough from Euroa in Victoria.
 He was raised in Brisbane and attended St Joseph's College, Nudgee where he played for the school in Year (1996 to 1999) Charman began playing Australian football at the age of 7 at Sandgate Football Club, encouraged by his father who was a member of Euroa's Team of the Century.
 Charman snubbed rugby at Nudgee to continue pursue Australian rules at club level.
 In 2000 he moved to Cairns, Queensland to study education where he briefly played in the AFL Cairns junior competition.
 Charman was also a champion swimmer, coming 3rd in backstroke at the Queensland Under 18 national carnival.
-However he chose to stick with football with Sandgate and his decision paid off as he was recruited from there by Brisbane at 29th pick in the 2000 AFL Draft.
+However he chose to stick with football with Sandgate and his decision paid off as he was recruited by Brisbane with the 29th pick in the 2000 AFL draft.

 AFL career

-Charman made his debut for the Brisbane Lions in Round 5, 2001 against Fremantle and played in the Lions' 2003 grand final win over Collingwood.
+Charman made his debut for the Brisbane Lions in Round 5, 2001 against Fremantle.
+He played for Brisbane's reserves team in the winning 2001 AFLQ State League Grand Final.
+He also played in the Lions' 2003 AFL Grand Final win over Collingwood.

 He became renowned for his crash and bash approach to ruckwork, similar to that of former teammate Clark Keating (former Brisbane Lions ruck coach).

 Charman retired on 3 August 2011 due to an ongoing Achilles tendon injury.

 Post-AFL

-Charman was recruited to the Glenorchy Football Club in the 2014 TSL season.
-However Charman only made two appearances for the season.

-Following his professional football career, Charman announced his transition into Real Estate and currently operates as the Director of his own Buyer's Agency in Brisbane's inner suburbs.

-Coaching

-In late 2011, Charman joined NRL side the North Queensland Cowboys as their part-time kicking and catching coach.
-Charman was approached by the Cowboys football manager Peter Parr and has received blessing from the Brisbane Lions to undertake the role for the 2012 season.
+In late 2011, Charman joined NRL side the North Queensland Cowboys as a part-time kicking and catching coach.

+Charman played two games for the Glenorchy Football Club in the 2014 TSL season.